-BET 202 Dendrology and Forest Management
+BET 202 Dendrology and Forest Management 4 Semester Hours

-Laboratory Course: 1 hour lecture and 6 hours lab each
+Laboratory Course: 1 hour lecture and 6 hours lab each week.

-This course relies heavily on hands-on field activities, regardless of weather.
+This course relies heavily on hands-on field activities, regardless of weather conditions.
 The course examines classification, identification, ecology and sampling methods of woody plants, with a mid-Atlantic and central Appalachia species focus.
 Use of dichotomous keys, lab and field identification is emphasized.